An orphan at 14, this man is now second oldest veteran in Six Nations, Ont., and has 2 families | CBC News

 Bruce Patterson is first vice-president of the association.
 He's Tuscarora, of the Six Nations of the Grand River.
 He said he served in the U.S. for two years, spending one year in Vietnam.

-Patterson said the association is meant to honour people like Issacs, who he regards as "the epitome of a serviceman."
+Patterson said the association is meant to honour people like Isaacs, who he regards as "the epitome of a serviceman."

 "It keeps everything alive for the veterans so they're not forgotten," he said.